Ludo Dierckxsens: 1999 Tour de France

 Ludo Dierckxsens won the 11th stage of the 1999 Tour de France.
-After this stage victory, Dierckxens went to take the obligatory doping tests.
-When the doctors asked him the routine question if he had taken any products which might cause a positive test result, Dierckxens replied that he had taken tetracosactide (Synacthen) in the Tour of Germany, to reduce knee pain.
+After this stage victory, Dierckxsens went to take the obligatory doping tests.
+When the doctors asked him the routine question if he had taken any products which might cause a positive test result, Dierckxsens replied that he had taken tetracosactide (Synacthen) in the Tour of Germany, to reduce knee pain.
 He claimed to have a prescription for them, but his team did not know about this, and sent him home a few days later.
 The doping tests returned negative.